This Is How To Choose Keywords For Your Dental Marketing

 I'm sure you know that the dental industry is highly competitive.
-As of 2016, there were 196,441 dentists in the United States, a number that’s only expected to grow.
+As of 2020, there are 201,117 dentists in the United States, a number that’s only expected to grow.

 Sooooo, if you're a dentist, it’s important to differentiate yourself from your competitors.

 One of the best ways to do that is to use the correct dental marketing keywords to ensure that you show up well in the search results for the search terms that are important to the success of your business.